shaunc/ember-grid/README.md

 In the above example the name column will have a `min-width` of 200px as the css is more restrictive than the column definition.

+> **Note:** *When the `width`, `min-width` or `max-width` is specified in the column, this refers to the inner width of the column, not including padding and borders.
+A `min-width` specified in the css refers to the outer width and includes padding and borders.*

 ### Specify column alignment

 Use `align` (`"left"` | `"center"` | `"right"`) to control column alignment.